eviden-parallel/.github/CONTRIBUTING.md

 ### Your First Code Contribution

-Unsure where to begin contributing to Atom?
+Unsure where to begin contributing to the Atos Design System?
 You can start by looking through these [🆘 help wanted](https://github.com/ATOS-DESIGN/web/search?q=org%3AATOS-DESIGN+type%3Aissues+label%3A%F0%9F%86%98+help+wanted) issues:

 ### Pull Requests